 Our Lexapro weaning program is a slow taper that allows you to safely step down from Lexapro under the guidance of our Prescription Experts, your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Lexapro until you feel better.
 This is where our Advanced Nutraceuticals are critical.
 Point of Return provides healthy, Drug-Free Strategies to help minimize Lexapro withdrawal symptoms to improve mental and physical well-being.

-Imagine being free of Lexapro Dependency
+Imagine being Free of Lexapro Addiction

 - Free Assessment Upon Starting our Program (a $400 value)